Shanghai (video game): Gameplay

 There are four of every tile except for the seasons and flowers, which have only one tile each.

-The object of the game is to remove all the tiles from the board by matching pairs.
-However, only tiles with at least one free vertical edge may be matched on a turn.
+The objective of the game is to remove all the tiles from the board by matching pairs, but only tiles with at least one free vertical edge may be matched on a turn.
 Any two seasons can form a pair, as can any two flowers.
 The game ends if no legal moves can be made.

 After winning a game, a portion of the screen collapses to reveal a dragon blinking an eye.
 The Macintosh and Master System versions show an animated dragon spitting fire.

 Reception

 Shanghai sold more than 500,000 copies by 1991.
 In Japan, Game Machine listed Sunsoft's version of Shanghai on their May 1, 1988, issue as being the fourth most-successful table arcade unit of the month; it ended the year as Japan's ninth highest-grossing arcade conversion kit of 1988.

 In 1996, Computer Gaming World declared Shanghai the 146th-best computer game ever released.